mosaicml/llm-foundry/README.md

     "Here's a quick recipe for baking chocolate chip cookies: Start by"
 ```

-Note: the `composer` command used above to train the model refers to [Composer](https://github.com/mosaicml/composer) library's distributed launcher.
+Note: the `composer` command used above to train the model refers to the [Composer](https://github.com/mosaicml/composer) library's distributed launcher.

 If you have a write-enabled [HuggingFace auth token](https://huggingface.co/docs/hub/security-tokens), you can optionally upload your model to the Hub!
 Just export your token like this: